Effective Date: October 11, 2017 (Rev. January 30, 2020)

 Company periodically verifies that the Policy is accurate and comprehensive for the information intended to be covered, and conforms to the Privacy Shield Principles and applicable data privacy and protection laws.
 We encourage interested persons to raise any concerns with us about this Policy.

-If you have any questions, complaints or disputes regarding the manner in which Company handles or protects your Personal Data, please contact the Company’s Privacy Official (contact information above).
+If a Data Subject has any questions, complaints or disputes regarding the manner in which Company handles or protects your Personal Data, they should contact the Company’s Privacy Official (contact information above).
 Company will investigate and attempt to resolve complaints and disputes regarding use and disclosure of Personal Data in accordance with the principles contained in this Policy.

 Company has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to the American Arbitration Association, a non-profit alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit http://go.adr.org/privacyshield.html for more information and to file a complaint.

 Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel to be created jointly by the US Department of Commerce and the European Commission.

 Company retains sole and absolute discretionary authority to resolve all questions relating to the administration, interpretation and application of this Policy.
 This authority includes interpreting the terms of this Policy, including any disputed or doubtful terms.

 Company is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).